TheLazySquid/Gimloader/buildTools/README.md

 - `version`: The version of the plugin / library.
 - `downloadUrl`: The download URL for the plugin / library, used by Gimloader for updates.
 - `bundler`: This decides which bundler is used.
 Set to esbuild to use esbuild, otherwise Rollup is used.
+- `reloadRequired`: Set to true if the plugin / library needs a reload to take effect, or set to "ingame" if it only needs a reload when in-game.

 ##### Optional Fields (Rollup)
 - `plugins`: An array of Rollup plugins to use.